4/25/2024

 CFO

-Yeah, we announced a buyback program in a similar fashion as last year to buy back to cover the share component.
+Yeah, we announced the buyback program in a similar fashion as last year to buy back to cover the share component.
 That's what the decision is made now.
 Then, of course, it would be receiving other mandates.
-It's always a balance between how much do we continue to invest in business and how much do we return to shareholders?
+It's always a balance between how much do we continue to invest in business and how much do we return to the shareholders.
 But if we get to that, we will have to come back to the market.
 But of course, it's always a balance.
-Now we've been able to deploy a healthy, a very high investment in marketing in the last two quarters.
-We can still complete this.
-And that's driven by the fact that we have a very strong underlying cash flow that we can, between quarters, decide to invest in different things.
-But I don't want to make any more statements.
+Now we've been able to deploy. a healthy, a very high investment in marketing in the last two quarters can still complete this.
+And that's driven by the fact that we have a very strong underlying cashflow that we can between quarters decide to invest in different things, but I don't want to make any more statements.
 Now we will announce one program.

 speaker